raphaelquintao/raphaelquintao/README.md

-## Over a Decade of Code, Bugs, and Coffee
+## Over a decade of Code, Bugs, and Coffee

-With 15+ years of experience, I’ve survived every version of every framework, wrestled with legacy systems, and debugged code that made me question what I was doing with my life.
+With over 15 years of experience, I’ve survived every version of every framework, wrestled with legacy systems, and debugged code that made me question what I was doing with my life.

 I speak fluent Java, Javascript, PHP, C, C++, and a handful of others that I occasionally regret learning.